 We are also committed to ensuring our approach to tackling modern slavery in our own business and throughout our supply chains is consistent with our disclosure obligations under the Modern Slavery Act 2015.
 We all have a responsibly to be alert to the risks, however small, in our business and in the wider supply chain.

 A family run business, Charltons manufacture high quality timber products, including hand assembled quality wooden gates at our Joinery & Sawmills in Somerset.

 As members of Made in Britain, all of our gates are manufactured in the UK.
-All of our Fencing & Landscaping timber is certified as Grown in Britain.
+All of our Fencing & Landscaping timber is certified as being from PEFC sustainable controlled sources.
 The timber for our gates is from sustainable & responsible sources.
 Customers say it is this ethos that truly differentiates Charltons from other suppliers.

 Our business is not carried out in any other country.

 We did not consider any area of our business activities to be high risk in relation to slavery or human trafficking.

 A J Charlton’s has policies in place to reflect our commitment to acting ethically and with integrity in all our business relationships.

 The below policies are in place and have been reviewed by an independent HR Consultant to ensure they are up to date with legislation and best practice and have been approved by the Directors of the company.

 - Recruitment Policy